WTCS Family Engagement

 • Post training survey and post event survey

-The scoring rubric will be provided soon.
-Applicants in regions with less than 50% of high schools offering at least one computer science course will receive priority points.
+Point values for application scoring are provided in the Program Guidelines located in the WTCS Family Engagement Public Resources.
+Applicants in regions with less than 40% of high schools offering at least one computer science course will receive priority points.